dsyer/spring-batch-grid/README.md

 # Spring Batch Grid #

 Aggregator for various other projects that provide grid features in Spring Batch (which might have independent release cycles).
+Some of the submodules might be work in progress, while others are more mature.
+If you are mainly interested in a particular grid provider, go straight to that module in its own repository.

 To build, clone from git and then